Geometric Pose Affordance: 3D Human Pose with Scene Constraints: Related Work

-\paragraph{Modeling of affordance} The term ``affordance'' was coined by J Gibson \cite{gibson} in 1979 to capture the notion that meaning and relevance of many objects in the environment are largely defined in relation the ways in which an individual can functionally interact with them.
-For computer vision, this suggests scenarios in which the natural labels for some types of visual content may not be object categories or geometry but what human interactions they afford. \cite{Guptaafford} presents a human-centric paradigm for scene understanding by modeling the physical interactions between the two. \cite{Fouhey12} rely on pose estimation method to extract functional and geometric constraints about the scene and use the constraint to improve estimates of 3D scene geometry. \cite{Wang_affordanceCVPR2017} collects a large-scale sitcom dataset with not only scenes but also the same scenes with humans.
-Leveraging state-of-the-art pose estimation and generative model \cite{vae}, they can tell what kind of pose can each sitcom scene affords. \cite{xueting} build a fully automatic 3D pose synthesizer to predict semantically plausible and physically feasible human poses within a given scene. \cite{iMapper} applies an energy-based model on synthetic videos to improve both scene and human motion mapping.
-Rather than labeling image content based on poses we observe, our approach is instead estimating scene affordance directly from physical principles and leverage those in constraining estimates of human pose and interactions with the scene.
+\paragraph{Modeling scene affordances} The term ``affordance'' was coined by J Gibson \citep{gibson} to capture the notion that the meaning and relevance of many objects in the environment are largely defined in relation to the ways in which an individual can functionally interact with them.
+For computer vision, this suggests scenarios in which the natural labels for some types of visual content may not be semantic categories or geometric data but rather functional labels, i.e., which human interactions they afford. \cite{Guptaafford} present a human-centric paradigm for scene understanding by modeling physical human-scene interactions. \cite{Fouhey12} rely on pose estimation methods to extract functional and geometric constraints about the scene and use those constraints to improve estimates of 3D scene geometry. \cite{Wang_affordanceCVPR2017} collects a large-scale dataset of images from sitcoms which contains multiple images of the same scene with and without humans present.
+Leveraging state-of-the-art pose estimation and generative model to infer what kind of poses each sitcom scene affords. \cite{xueting} build a fully automatic 3D pose synthesizer to predict semantically plausible and physically feasible human poses within a given scene. \cite{iMapper} applies an energy-based model on synthetic videos to improve both scene and human motion mapping. \cite{caoHMP2020} construct a synthetic dataset utilizing a game engine.
+They first sample multiple human motion goals based on a single scene image and 2D pose histories, plan 3D human paths towards each goal, and finally predict 3D human pose sequences following each path.
+Rather than labeling image content based on observed poses, our approach is focused on estimating scene affordance directly from physical principles and geometric data, and then subsequently leveraging affordance to constrain estimates of human pose and interactions with the scene.